SwitchbackTech/compass-docs/docs/advanced/deploy.md

 Then you'll need to update a few configuration values:

-1. Update `BASEURL` in `packages/backend/src/.env` with your URI
+1. Update `BASEURL` in `packages/backend/.prod.env` with your URI
-1. Add the URL to the `CORS` list in `.env`
+2. Add the URL to the `CORS` list in `.prod.env`
-1. Add your domain to the list of allowed redirect URIs in your Google Cloud project
+3. Add your domain to the list of allowed redirect URIs in your Google Cloud project

 ## Web